How Can I Address My Puppy’s Chewing Habits During This Stage?

 Providing mental enrichment

 In addition to physical exercise, mental enrichment is essential for a well-balanced puppy.
-Incorporate activities such as scent games, obedience training, or hide-and-seek to engage your puppy's mind.
+Incorporate activities such as scent games, training, or hide-and-seek to engage your puppy's mind.
 This mental stimulation helps redirect their chewing energy into constructive outlets and prevents them from seeking out inappropriate objects to chew on.

 Avoiding excessive confinement